What are your mortgage options when moving home?

 Put your current home on the market

-Instruct an estate agent and set a realistic asking price.
-Being realistic on price helps secure a buyer quickly and keeps the chain moving.
+Instruct an estate agent and agree a realistic asking price.
+Pitching it sensibly tends to bring a buyer in sooner and keeps the chain moving.

 - 06